 The City and County of Denver's planned improvements along South Broadway corridor and at the I-25 Interchange aim to create a corridor that provides safe and efficient mobility for all transportation modes (pedestrian, bicycle, transit, and automobile); promote transit-oriented development; and to accommodate the existing, future and planned developments along the South Broadway corridor.

-Denver Public Works has reconstructed a stretch of South Broadway from Kentucky to Arizona and a section of Mississippi Avenue between the Consolidated Main Line (CML) Railway and Sherman Street.
+Denver's Department of Transportation and Infrastructure has reconstructed a stretch of South Broadway from Kentucky to Arizona and a section of Mississippi Avenue between the Consolidated Main Line (CML) Railway and Sherman Street.
 The project began in March 2016 with the goal of improving overall mobility for people on bikes, on foot and in vehicles.

 The City and County of Denver's Broadway Arizona to Exposition Project will be constructed in three to four phases.
 As each phase is funded for construction, the City and County of Denver (City) will follow the Federal Highway Administration (FHWA) guidelines for acquisition of required properties within the project corridor.
 This guidance provides the City will follow their standard process of completing Right-of-Way plans, then City Council passing an ordinance authorizing property negotiations and acquisitions.
 Upon ordinance passage the City will contact affected property owners and begin the negotiation discussions, offers will be made after appraisals or value finds are completed.
 The City reserves the right to utilize imminent domain, but will continue to negotiate to meet fair value agreements through the acquisition process.

 Impacts determined during the Environmental Assessment can be found on page 3-20 and 3-21 of this document:

 South Broadway Environmental Assessment and Section 4(f) Evaluation (PDF)